-All five occupants of the Camry’s occupants were taken to Long Island Jewish Medical Center, where Ha and her daughter, Angelica Ung were pronounced dead.
-Ha’s father is listed in critical condition, while her 67-year-old mother and 8-year-old daughter are critical.
+All five occupants of the Camry’s occupants were taken to Long Island Jewish Medical Center, where Ha and her daughter, Angelica Ung, were pronounced dead.
+Ha’s father is listed in stable condition, while her 67-year-old mother and 8-year-old daughter are in critical condition.

 The driver of the Ford Explorer was also transported to Long Island Jewish Medical Center, where she is listed in stable condition.

 Police are continuing to investigate the crash and have made no arrests.

 - Dog stolen from Bayside park found dead

 - Girl, 10, dies after collapsing at Queens College soccer camp